The Original Cut Foot Sioux Ranger Station

 1998: Reconstruction of the cabin was completed and interpretive displays were developed.

 Erected by United States Forest Service.

 Location.
 47° 30.931′ N, 94° 2.029′ W. Marker is in Squaw Lake, Minnesota, in Itasca County.
 Marker can be reached from Hatchery Road half a mile east of Minnesota State Highway 46.
-Touch for map.
 Turn right at a white sign reading "Original Cut Foot Sioux Ranger Station".
 There's a parking area delineated by wooden posts.
-The ranger station is around to the right.
-Visitors can ask at the modern Cut Foot Sioux Visitor Center out on the state highway for a key to see the cabin interior.
-Marker is in this post office area: Squaw Lake MN 56681, United States of America.
-Touch for directions.

 Credits.
 This page was last revised on November 11, 2016.
-This page originally submitted on June 11, 2016, by McGhiever of St Paul, Minnesota.
-This page has been viewed 390 times since then and 15 times this year.
+It was originally submitted on June 11, 2016, by McGhiever of St Paul, Minnesota.
+This page has been viewed 461 times since then and 25 times this year.
 Photos: 1, 2. submitted on June 11, 2016, by McGhiever of St Paul, Minnesota.
 3, 4. submitted on November 6, 2016, by Chris Flint Jewett of Stevensville, Maryland.
 5. submitted on June 11, 2016, by McGhiever of St Paul, Minnesota. • Bill Pfingsten was the editor who published this page.